davebraze/OtoP-2/readme.md

    * VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation.
 Default value is 0.5

+   The executable will prompt the user to input an integer, which will be used as a folder name.
+Files containing information about the simulation results are stored there.

+   * seed.txt: store random seed in that run;

+   * weights.txt.gz: zipped connection weights of the trained network;

+   * output.txt: network parameters and training and testing errors at each sampling point of the training;

+   * itemacu\_tr.txt: item-based accuracy based on the training data (training\_examples.txt) at each sampling point;

+   * itemacu\_te.txt: item-based accuracy based on the testing data (so far same as the training data) at each sampling point;

+   While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling point.

+   TAO, WHAT ARE THE SAMPLING POINTS?
+HOW ARE THEY DETERMINED?

 2. Using shell script, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, and trainexp_full.txt.
 On-screen